 Parks Canada trucks patrolled the Parkway quite regularly.
 At one point, a ranger stopped to let us know there was a black bear in the area.

-Turns out there must be two black bears in the area, because it was several km on (where the road splits) when we spotted this beauty.
+Turns out there must have been two black bears in the area, because it was several km on (where the road splits) when we spotted this beauty.
 Why did the bear cross the road?
 To get to (the dandelions on) the other side!
 We waited for it to browse a bit longer and then move several meters off the road before riding past as quickly as possible on the far side of the single lane.

 We each carried bear spray in a bike handlebar holder where it’s within easy reach.
 But the bear pretty much ignored us so we didn’t even pull it out.